 \begin{defn} A formal scheme over $R$ is a functor

 which is Zariski locally of the above form.
 A (commutative) formal group is an abelian group object in the category of formal schemes.
-By remark \ref{abelianobjects1cat}, this consists of the data of a formal scheme $\formalgroup$ which takes values in groups, which commutes with direct sums. \end{defn} There is a rather surprising descent statement one can make in the setting of derived algebraic geometry.
+By Remark~\ref{abelianobjects1cat}, this consists of the data of a formal scheme $\formalgroup$ which takes values in groups, which commutes with direct sums. \end{defn}

+There is a rather surprising descent statement one can make in the setting of derived algebraic geometry.
 For this we first recall the notion of formal completion.
-We remark that in this section we are always working in the locally Noetherian context.

-\begin{defn} Let $f: X \to Y$ be a closed immersion of schemes.
-We define the formal completion to be the following stack $\widehat{Y}_{X}$ whose functor of points is given by
+\begin{defn} Let $f\colon X \to Y$ be a closed immersion of locally Noetherian schemes.
+We define the formal completion to be the stack $\widehat{Y}_{X}$ whose functor of points is given by